ObjectPascal-Community/1brc-ObjectPascal/entries/bfire/README.md

 initially unsorted TStringList that holds unsorted Unicode station name and has linked pointers to tabulated data for each station.
 Finally, the TStringList is sorted, and the data is output.

+Subject to further testing, it looks like one of the slower parts of this code is the byte-by-byte scan through the read buffer to find the line feed character that separates each data entry.

 ## History

 - Version 1.0: first working version, based on TStringList.